 Summarising your research impact

 When applying for funding, we are given space to convince the grant reader that our research track records are important.
-We are given the chance to convince the reader that someone, somewhere has cared about our research enough to publish … Continue reading
+We are given the chance to convince the reader that someone, somewhere has cared about our research enough to publish it, read it, cite it, or otherwise take an interest.
+There are a number of ways that this can be done, though many are somewhat obvious: Continue reading

 Physiological plasticity increases resilience of ectothermic animals to climate change